Haaroon/bitcoin-client/README.md

-# Bitcoin Docker container
+# ZCash Docker container

-A Docker container running Bitcoin as a service and exposing the REST API.
+A Docker container running ZCash as a service and exposing the REST API.

 ## Prerequisites